internetisaiah/title-converter/README.md

     ```
     git clone https://github.com/analog-isaiah/title-converter.git
     ```
-4. In your file explorer, you'll see a file named `title-converter.py`.
+4. In your file explorer, you'll see a folder named `title-converter`.

-5. Copy and paste the file into your home directory.
+5. Copy and paste this folder into your home directory.

     - In Windows this could be `C:\Users\yourNameHere>`
     - In Linux this could be `/home/yourNameHere`

-6. In a terminal window, navigate to your home directory, then type `ls` to see if you've successfully copied over the `title-converter.py` file.
+6. In a terminal window, navigate to your home directory, then type `ls` to see if you've successfully copied over the `title-converter` folder.

-6. To use the tool, type:
+7. To use the tool, type:

     ```
-    python3 ./title-converter.py
+    python3 ./title-converter/main.py
     ```

-7. Add your title and press **Enter** to convert it to the [approved format](#approved-format).
+8. To convert your title to the [approved format](#approved-format), paste it into the prompt and press **Enter**.

+> **NOTE:** In most terminals, you'll need to **right-click**, **middle-click**, or **Ctrl + Shift + V** in order to paste text.

 ## Approved Format